caixiongjiang/FastSegFormer/README.md

 </div>

 * A demo of Navel Orange Video Segmentation:Original video(left) and detection video(right).
-The actual detection video reaches 30 fps by weighted half-precision (FP16) quantization technique (The actual video detection is the total latency of pre-processing, inference and post-processing of the image).
+The actual detection video reaches 45~55 fps by weighted half-precision (FP16) quantization technique and multi-thread processing technique.(The actual video detection is the total latency of pre-processing, inference and post-processing of the image).
 Navel orange defect picture and video detection UI is available at [FastSegFormer-pyqt](https://github.com/caixiongjiang/FastSegFormer-pyqt).

 <p align="center">